lowRISC/opentitan/hw/ip/rv_dm/doc/rv_dm.md

 {{% section2 Description }}

 This module provides a RISC-V Debug Specification-compliant debug system with TileLink Uncached Light bus interfaces.
-The main functionality is provided by the [PULP RISV-V Debug System](https://github.com/pulp-platform/riscv-dbg), which is instantiated by this module.
+The main functionality is provided by the [PULP RISC-V Debug System](https://github.com/pulp-platform/riscv-dbg), which is instantiated by this module.
 All bus interfaces are converted into TL-UL.

 See the [PULP RISC-V Debug System Documentation](../../../vendor/pulp_riscv_dbg/doc/debug-system.md) for a full list of features and further design documentation.
-This document only describes the additional logic provided on top of the PULP Debug System IP.
+This document only describes the additional logic provided on top of the PULP RISC-V Debug System.

 {{% section2 Compatibility }}